-According to the Gun Violence Archive, 2023 is likely to be the deadliest the deadliest year of gun violence on record.
+According to the Gun Violence Archive, 2023 is likely to be the deadliest year of gun violence on record.
 Now, when faced with facts like the U.S. is now averaging more than one mass shooting a day, we wonder where to find the hope, and if and how to continue the fight.
 The discouragement is palpable.

 But we must resist our urges to disengage, no matter the pull.
 Small actions can lead to big impact, and we have the data to back it up.
 “When you know something works, you’re going to lean in and help expand that,” Nicole Hockley, co-founder and CEO of Sandy Hook Promise Foundation, says.
 “Our key message is that gun violence is preventable, and we have actions that every individual can take in their family, community, schools, and with politicians.
 Don’t back away.
 Be part of the solution.”